arriven/blog-drafts/rust-ci-caching/index.md

 ```

 **Note:** based on my [tests](https://github.com/arriven/rust-ci-playground/actions/runs/3782411644/jobs/6430124523) it seems like even just adding `$CARGO_HOME/registry/src` to the `home_and_target` cache is enought to fix this, but since `$CARGO_HOME` content is unstable it's safer to just cache the full thing, it's not that much overhead compared to the `target` folder size.

+**Note 2:** similar issue occurs if you have a git-based dependency and don't include `$CARGO_HOME/git/checkouts` into the cache, except in that case it also forces cargo to re-download any git submodule that package depends on

 ```sh
 $ cargo test --locked --no-run